Moving SHA-1 Certificates to the SHA-2 Hashing Algorithm

 Replace SHA-1 Certificates at No Cost

-DigiCert understands that migrating to SHA-2 can be difficult, especially if you hadn’t planned on migrating this soon.
-To make migrating SHA-1 certificates as simple as possible, we've made a number of options available at no cost.
+DigiCert understands that migrating to SHA-2 can be difficult.
+To make migrating SHA-1 certificates as simple as possible, we've made several options available at no cost.

 To migrate to SHA-2: